Rocket Girl Coaching

 I am a trainer and consultant on Disability Awareness and provide Disability Equality Training to businesses and organisations.

-I provide consultancy for the Flying Disabled campaign (recently featured on the BBC) to enable passengers who are wheelchair users to fly with dignity and safety.
+I provide consultancy for the Flying Disabled campaign (regularly featured on BBC radio and TV) to enable passengers who are wheelchair users to fly with dignity and safety.
+I also work alongside Gearup TV and the UK Chapter of Women In Aviation to promote inclusion, diversity and STEM in business and aviation.

 Training on this topic does not have to be dull or dry and I ensure it will be informative and engaging.
 This training is best delivered by a trainer who themselves lives successfully with disability and can provide authentic and relevant real-world examples to the delegates, and engage in an open and explorative dialogue to maximise the benefit of the training.
 With a customer service delivery background (of 25+ years) with blue chip businesses, I have a very real interest in connecting businesses with their customers, increasing confidence, accessibility and profitability.
 The knowledge acquired will be useful both in and outside of the office, and is much more than a tick in a box.